dthelan/ToyMl/readme.md

 Python code that creates a simple titanic model and deploys this in a Flask app

+This Flask app uses almost exclusively server side rendering and as such all the functionality is editable from the Python code

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to by running